Danaher Corporation [DHR] Price Analysis: Next Bullish Target is $175.75

 Fundamental Analysis of Danaher Corporation [DHR]

-Now let’s turn to look at profitability: with a current Operating Margin for Danaher Corporation [DHR] sitting at +18.25 and its Gross Margin at +55.74.
+Now let’s turn to look at profitability: with a current Operating Margin for Danaher Corporation [DHR] sitting at +18.77 and its Gross Margin at +55.74, this company’s Net Margin is now 16.40%.
+These measurements indicate that Danaher Corporation [DHR] is generating considerably more profit, after expenses are accounted for, compared to its market peers.

-This company’s Return on Total Capital is 7.27, and its Return on Invested Capital has reached 6.60%.
+This company’s Return on Total Capital is 7.41, and its Return on Invested Capital has reached 4.70%.
 Its Return on Equity is 8.32, and its Return on Assets is 4.43.
-These metrics suggest that this Danaher Corporation does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.
+These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates DHR financial performance.

 Similarly, this company’s Receivables Turnover is 5.36 and its Total Asset Turnover is 0.33.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 4.86 and its Current Ratio is 5.19.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 0.89, which indicates that it is 3.34% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 24.95.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 0.95, which indicates that it is 4.90% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 42.13.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Danaher Corporation [DHR] a Reliable Buy?